NUMERICAL METHODS & CFD - 2019/0

 Third year module in numerical methods for engineering problems.

 The module introduces the typical methods used in engineering practice to obtain numerical solutions to problems described by differential equations.
 MATLAB is used to allow the students to test the numerical methods on appropriate problems.
 The emphasis is on understanding the applicability and limitations of numerical methods often used in engineering software.
 The students use a computer-based tool to solve a simple engineering flow problem of interest to their discipline.

 Mechanical Engineering Sciences

 Number of Credits: 15

 Introduction to numerical solution of fluid dynamics problems: conservation equations, Navier-Stokes, workflow for numerical solution methods.

-Finite difference methods (FDM): discretisation, grid and approximations; finite difference approximation for the first and second derivatives and their accuracy; explicit and implicit Euler methods; Cranc-Nicolson method.
+Finite difference methods (FDM): discretisation, grid and approximations; finite difference approximation for the first and second derivatives and their accuracy; numerical integration and quadrature; the concept of modified wave number.

-Analysis of numerical schemes: consistency, stability and convergence; Lax' equivalence theorem; consistency analysis; the modified differential equation; stability and numerical diffusion; the CFL number.
+Analysis of numerical schemes: consistency, stability and convergence; Lax' equivalence theorem; von Neumann and Fourier analysis.

 Introduction to the modelling process for fluids engineering